vsoch/CogPheno/README.md

 - If using a verb, the verb should be used in the infinite sense (eg, "sustaining," or "listening")
 - dislikes / preferences are also modeled in this manner.
 It is assumed that asking a question if an individual prefers / likes a behavior is equivalent to measuring a behavioral trait.
 - Descriptors ca be added to terms.
 For example, "craving carbohydrate" is different from "craving fat" and at some point these could be both grouped under "craving food"
+- Questions that summarize (final scores, factors, etc) will be removed, as the information is redundant.